Former high school teammates to face each other in historic Duke-UNC game - NewsBreak

 “Day one even as a freshman you could see it, and I felt like he was our best player as a freshman,” said Barbee.

-Leaky Black came to Cox Mill for his senior year in high school before he went on to UNC.David Bett wins 45th Annual Cooper River Bridge Run
+Leaky Black came to Cox Mill for his senior year in high school before he went on to UNC.Gov.
+Cooper proclaims NC ‘Center of the College Basketball Universe’

 “He was a dream come true to coach,” said Barbee.